Trusted and Experienced Divorce Attorney in Stuart, Florida

 By working with an experienced and qualified divorce attorney in Stuart, Florida, you can protect yourself and your assets in the event of filing for divorce.

-Unfortunately, many clients make the grave mistake assuming that all marital assets are divided 50/50.
-However, 50/50 is only a starting point.
+Unfortunately, many clients make the grave mistake of assuming that all marital assets are divided 50/50 but that is not always the case.

 There are many factors and circumstances that go into determining how marital assets and liabilities are divided.
 This is another reason why preparing and organizing financial disclosure is so important.